ezekg/xo/README.md

 should be simple and cannot contain a space or newline.

 ### Delimiters
-You may substitute `/` for any delimiter not found unescaped within your pattern or formatter.
+You may substitute `/` for any delimiter not found within your pattern or formatter.

 ### Regular expression features
 Please see [Go's regular expression documentation](https://golang.org/pkg/regexp/syntax/)